Everyone ganged up on Pete Buttigieg at the Democratic debate, and these numbers show why that was basically guaranteed

 You can download every poll here, down to the individual respondent data, and see the sample size and margin of error for all four of the polls we cite here.
 (Read more about how the Insider 2020 Democratic primary tracker works.)

-This lets us supplement topline data with information about whose constituencies overlap, and if a given candidate's supporters tend to favor a rival.
-Given that we're still in the period where candidates are trying to command a lane, that's important.
+This lets us supplement top-line data with information about whose constituencies overlap and whether a given candidate's supporters tend to favor a rival.
+Given that we're still in the period when candidates are trying to command a lane, that's important.

 ASSOCIATED PRESS

-The thing Pete Buttigieg has going for him is lots of people like him.
+The thing Pete Buttigieg has going for him is that lots of people like him.

-The thing Pete Buttigieg has working against him is the people who like him also like a lot of other candidates, too.
+The thing Pete Buttigieg has working against him is that the people who like him also like a lot of other candidates too.

-Looking at the seven polls Insider conducted since mid-October, 816 respondents out of 1,625 possible Democratic primary voters said they'd be satisfied if Pete were the nominee.
+Looking at the seven polls Insider has conducted since mid-October, 816 respondents out of 1,625 possible Democratic primary voters said they'd be satisfied if Buttigieg were the nominee.
 That's the fourth-best in the set.
 But here's the catch:

-- 76% of those people are also satisfied with Sen. Elizabeth Warren, which is 13.3 percentage points higher than she even does among Democrats as a whole.
+- 76% of those people were also satisfied with Sen. Elizabeth Warren, which is 13.3 percentage points higher than she even does among Democrats as a whole.

-- 63% are also satisfied with former Vice President Joe Biden, 9.1 percentage points better than his overall performance.
+- 63% were also satisfied with former Vice President Joe Biden, 9.1 percentage points better than his overall performance.

-- Even 53% are satisfied with Sanders as nominee, roughly even with his overall performance.
+- Even 53% were satisfied with Sen. Bernie Sanders of Vermont as nominee, roughly even with his overall performance.
 Keep in mind, Sanders and Buttigieg have significant policy differences, and still Sanders is holding his own among Buttigieg fans.

 It doesn't stop there.
-Compared to the typical Democratic primary voter, those satisfied with Buttigieg are even more likely to be happy with Sen. Cory Booker (13 percentage points higher than normal), Sen. Amy Klobuchar (6 percentage points higher than normal) and former Housing and Urban Development Sec.
-Julian Castro (3 percentage points higher).
+Compared with the typical Democratic primary voter, those satisfied with Buttigieg have been even more likely to be happy with Sen. Cory Booker of New Jersey (13 percentage points higher than normal), Klobuchar (6 percentage points higher than normal) and the former US Housing and Urban Development Secretary Julián Castro (3 percentage points higher).

 Chris Carlson/AP Images

-It would be one thing if Pete was also doing exceptionally well among those rivals' supporters.
+It would be one thing if Buttigieg were also doing exceptionally well among those rivals' supporters.
 It is not, it turns out, that one thing.
 Quite the contrary:

-- Just 42% of those satisfied with Warren would be content with Buttigieg as nominee, 8 percentage points lower than his overall performance.
+- Just 42% of those satisfied with Warren have said they would be content with Buttigieg as nominee, 8 percentage points lower than his overall performance.

-- 38% of those satisfied with Biden are alright with Pete, 12 percentage points less than normal
+- 38% of those satisfied with Biden are all right with Buttigieg, 12 percentage points less than normal.

-- A paltry 32% of Sanders fans would also be happy with Pete, fully 19 percentage points lower than his typical performance.
+- A paltry 32% of Sanders fans say they would also be happy with Buttigieg, fully 19 percentage points lower than his typical performance.

-Meanwhile, a candidate like Klobuchar can't be blamed for looking at her own numbers — 74% of her supporters are also satisfied with Buttigieg as nominee, 24 percentage points higher than typical — and seeing that jumping in on this particular dog pile (and emphasizing her own considerable political and legislative experience in the process) is just plain good politics, drawing a distinct contrast for supporters whos eyes may be straying toward South Bend.
+At the same time, a candidate like Klobuchar can't be blamed for looking at her own numbers — 74% of her supporters also say they are satisfied with Buttigieg as nominee, 24 percentage points higher than typical — and seeing that jumping in on this particular dog pile (and emphasizing her own considerable political and legislative experience in the process) is just plain good politics, drawing a distinct contrast for supporters whose eyes may be straying toward South Bend.

 This puts Buttigieg in an unenviable position during debates like these.
 His approval numbers are comparatively strong, but his supporters are more than fine with any of the other frontrunners.
-Those frontrunners have little to lose getting in the mix with Pete, given that their own base doesn't particularly care for Buttigieg to begin with.
+Those frontrunners have little to lose getting in the mix with Buttigieg, given that their own bases of support don't particularly care for Buttigieg to begin with.

 And for a candidate like Klobuchar — someone who is stuck sharing a lane with Buttigieg — this will be one of the final times to really make a play for those waffling between Minneapolis and South Bend.